Activities & Clubs

-Interact Club- Ms. Phillips - Thursdays, Homeroom Club Time, Cafeteria
+Interact Club- Ms. Phillips - Thursdays, Homeroom Club Time, meet in the CCC.

 Interact Club provides volunteer opportunities to anyone who would like to join.
 It gives members a chance to give back to our community.
 Our service projects involve blood drives held twice yearly, collecting food for Hopelink, cleaning up local parks and designing cards for members of Merrill Gardens, senior living homes.
 Connected with Kirkland Rotary.

 Key Club meets Thursday mornings, 7:20, P4A, Ms. Potts